Catherine Breshkovsky: Second arrest and exile

 Breshkovsky returned to Russia in time for the outbreak of the 1905 Revolution.
 In August, the police spy Yevno Azef promised to lead the police to her, and travelled to Saratov with a senior officer, but failed to locate her,.
-She was at large until 1908, when Azev again betrayed her to the police and she was interned in the Peter and Paul Fortress.
+She was at large until 1908, when Azef again betrayed her to the police and she was interned in the Peter and Paul Fortress.
 Hearing of her arrest, Isabel Barrows sailed to Russia to plead for her release, and succeeded in persuading Nikolay Breshko-Breshkovsky to visit his mother in prison, despite his hostility to her beliefs.
 In 1910, she was sentenced to exile for life in Siberia, and deported to a village by the Lena River where she was kept under constant supervision.

 In November 1913 now almost 70 years old, she attempted an escape that involved a journey by horseback of more than 620 miles to Irkutsk, but was recaptured only seven miles outside the city.
 She was held in solitary confinement in Irkutsk prison for two years, then deported to Yakutsk, close to the Arctic Circle, but after protests from her American sympathisers, was returned to Irkutsk.